 Effective January 1, 2002, the Company adopted the provisions of Statement of Financial Accounting Standards ("SFAS") No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets, which supercedes SFAS No. 121.
 SFAS No. 144 requires that long-lived assets that are to be disposed of by sale be measured at the lower of book value or fair value less cost to sell.
 SFAS No. 144 retains the requirements of SFAS No. 121 regarding impairment loss recognition and measurement.
 In addition, it requires that one accounting model be used for long-lived assets to be disposed of by sale and broadens the presentation of discontinued operations to include more disposal transactions.
 As the statement requires implementation on a prospective basis, properties which were identified as held for sale by the Company prior to January 1, 2002 are presented in the accompanying financial statements in a manner consistent with the presentation prior to January 1, 2002.
 As the Company sold 875 Third Avenue and the Candler Building during the three months ended March 31, 2003, the Company has presented these properties as discontinued operations in its statements of operations for the three months ended March 31, 2003 and 2002.
-As the Company sold Fullerton Square, 7600, 7700 and 7702 Boston Boulevard and 2391 West Winton Avenue during the year ended December 31, 2002, the Company has presented these properties as discontinued operations in its statements of operations for the three months ended March 31, 2002.
-The following tables summarize income from discontinued operations (net of minority interest) and the related realized gain on sale of property (net of minority interest) for the three months ended March 31, 2003 and 2002:
+As the Company sold Fullerton Square, 7600, 7700 and 7702 Boston Boulevard and 2391 West Winton Avenue during the year ended December 31, 2002, the Company has presented these properties as discontinued operations in its statements of operations for the three months ended March 31, 2003.
+The following tables summarize income from discontinued operations and the related realized gain on sale of property for the three months ended March 31, 2003 and 2002:

-] Three Months E nded M Iarch 31,
+Three Months E nded M Iarch 31,

 2003 2002

 (in thou sands)

 Total revenues \$ 4,316 \$ 12,597

 Operating expenses (1,538) (4,245)

 Interest expense (296) (2,972)

 Depreciation and amortization (127) (1,580)

-Minority interest allocation (415) (694)

-Income from discontinued operations (net of minority interest) \$ 1,940 3,106
+Income from discontinued operations \$ 2,355 \$ 3,800

-income from discontinued operations (net of minority interest) .
-1,940 Ф 5,100

-Realized gain on sale of property \$ 89,728 \$ 7,146
+Realized gain on sale of property \$ 91,942 \$ 7,146

-Minority interest (16,200) (1,306)